scrapper/postrunner/README.md

 import all files on the device.

 ```
-$ postrunner import /var/run/media/user/GARMIN/GARMIN/ACTIVITY/
+$ postrunner import /run/media/$USER/GARMIN/GARMIN/ACTIVITY/
 ```

-The above command assumes that your device is mounted as /var/run/media/user.
-Please replace this with the path to your device.
+The above command assumes that your device is mounted as /run/media/$USER.
+Please replace $USER with your login name and the path with the path to your device.
 Files that have been imported previously will not be imported again.

 ### Viewing FIT file data on the console